commercetools/merchant-center-application-kit/DEPENDENCY_PATCHES.md

 **`intl-messageformat-parser`**

 Due to different transitive versions, we need to resolve the package to the same version, otherwise types might not match with each other.

+**`@commercetools-docs/gatsby-theme-docs/react-intl`**

+Due to different transitive versions, we need to resolve the package to the same version to avoid build errors.